 - Try to underline the top three to four keywords from your journal about each space.
 So, if you want your kitchen to nourish you, to socialize in, your kids to study in, to love to cook in.
 Then underline those keywords.

 - After you journal and identify those keywords, it is time to draw-or like me start to find pictures that match your keywords.
 You can find books and magazines at the library for free (and most are in electronic form now), you can browse the internet, and Pinterest.
 Yes, Pinterest!

 - Now you can start pinning and cutting pictures galore.
 Keep in mind that you will need to narrow your choice for each space to a couple of top pics.

 - Now go out and look for the materials to make it happen.
 For us, our closets are so exceedingly small, and we did not want to build new ones.
 So, we bought simple coated metal shelving and got creative.
 We put various layers of this in each closet.
 I have plenty of room for everything…and it was inexpensive to do.

 My New Kitchen Home Organization Map

 I am going to end here by challenging you to start Home Organizing Mapping Boards for each of your rooms/spaces.
 Start your journal search for your ultimate vision and make it happen.

 The form you have selected does not exist.

 Once you have some cool, inspiring ideas in mind, it is time to look at the budget.
 Now, there are plenty of places that offer great comparative pricing on anything.
-I always price match using Amazon Home Depot and Lowe’s.
-I also love to visit my local hardware store with my vision pictures and they give me hands-on care and ideas as well.
+I always match prices using Amazon Home Depot and Lowe’s.
+I also love to visit my local hardware store with my vision pictures, and they give me hands-on care and ideas as well.

 Next time I will talk about one of my favorite holidays-Valentines Day.
 How can we organize this holiday of love and share acts of kindness?
 Stay tuned…